giulio92/Coordinator/README.md

 # Coordinator

-### Concepts
+## Concepts

-A `Coordinator` is an object that manages iOS applications navigation flow
+A `Coordinator` is an object that manages iOS applications navigation flow while keeping `UIViewController`s separate and indipendent.

+By itself a `Coordinator` is a simple object that holds references to others `Coordinator`s and to his parent coordinator (if available).
+To be able to manage a navigation flow a `Coordinator` must be of two types:

+- `NavCoordinator`
+Holding a `UINavigationController`

+- `TabCoordinator`
+Holding a `UITabBarController`

 **What a `Coordinator` should do**
 - Present `Coordinator`s